BLOGS UAE DIFC Freezone

 • Sandbox participants follow DFSA testing‑licence terms

-• As your startup scales beyond the licence scope, transition to a full DIFC licence
+• As your startup scales beyond the licence scope, transition to a full DIFC license

 Estimated Costs and Real‑World Examples